morousg/simple-opencl/README.txt

 - Other functions select the desired devices from the list.
 - In order to get information of OpenCL errors, there is a function that prints the OpenCL error flags returned by the OpenCL functions.
 - Functions to load Device source code, compile it etc are present.
-- Functions to enqueue or directly execute kernels, etc...
+- Functions to enqueue or execute kernels, etc...
+- A main 1.0 version goal is already implemented as "sclManageArgsLaunchKernel".
+It can with only host pointers, sclHard and sclSoft variables NDRange dimensions and a string containing the info of what to do with the pointers etc, execute the kernel and update the results on the host pointers.
+All in a single function call.

 Next version #################################

 Goals for version 1.0:

-- Encapsulate all functions that return error, in a way that automatically, the OpenCL error flag is printed if there is such an error.
-The goal is to eliminate error handling code, and give debugging information at the same time in a simple way.
-- All hardware selection functions must use the sclGetAllHardware function first if a list of hardware is not passed as an argument or it has NULL value, and then return the desired hardware following the function criteria expressed in its own name.
+- All hardware selection functions must use the sclGetAllHardware function first if a list of hardware is not passed as an argument and it has NULL value.
+Then, the functions must return the desired hardware following the function criteria expressed in its own name.
-- There should be a function that allows to set the arguments of a kernel and enqueue execution in a single line.
-Cristian's proposed solution is to use a printf style function.
-That can be a bit bulky, but very useful.
-Any other proposal is welcome.
+- The sclManageArgsLaunchKernel can/must be improved in the following ways:

+1 Optional: a version that hides sclHard and sclSoft so the user only cares about which host pointers will be read and written from the device in OpenCL C code and which to use exclusively on the device.
+Nothing else.
+Think of when to initialize hardware?
+Possibly needing a global variable pointing to the sclHard and sclSoft objects to avoid repeating the software/hardware initialization process on each kernel execution.
+2 Mandatory: the function must have the ability to schedule work across all the devices available.
+So maybe the function will need more info from the user to know which data can be partitioned, and which can not.
+The possibility of internally using something similar to GMAC would be wonderfull.
+Pagination of the pointers in my opinion is the most efficient automatic method to do that work, but repeating a work already done would be frustrating.